jxboon05/Stock_Management_System/README.md

 # Stock Management System

-A JavaFX desktop application for managing household appliance inventory.
-The system enables users to manage products, monitor stock levels, and perform inventory operations through an intuitive graphical user interface.
-The project demonstrates object-oriented programming principles, JavaFX GUI development, and inventory management workflows.
+A JavaFX desktop inventory management application developed using Object-Oriented Programming principles for managing household appliance inventory.

 ---

 ## 📌 Project Overview

-A JavaFX desktop application for managing household appliance inventory.
-The system allows users to manage products, track stock levels, and perform inventory operations through a graphical user interface.
+The application enables users to authenticate, manage inventory, update stock quantities, categorize household appliances, and organize inventory through an interactive JavaFX graphical interface.

 ---

-## 💼 Business Impact
+## 🎯 Project Purpose

-This application helps small retailers and warehouse operators manage household appliance inventory more efficiently.
-By providing centralized inventory tracking, real-time stock updates, and product categorization, the system reduces manual inventory errors and improves stock visibility for daily operations.
+This project was developed to demonstrate the application of object-oriented programming concepts in a desktop inventory management system.
+It showcases JavaFX GUI development, inventory operations, and software design using inheritance, polymorphism, and encapsulation.

 ---